slashkudos/kudos-api/README.md

 ## Stack

 - AWS Amplify for the back-end infrastructure
-- AWS AppSync GraphQL APIs for the core Kudos CRUD API
+- AWS AppSync GraphQL APIs for the core slashkudos API
 - DynamoDB for storage because it's cheap and easy
-- REST APIs as needed for integrations such as handling GitHub webhooks

 ## Commands